simoneby/DTULibrary/README.md

 Installation:

 The application requires a database running, therefor create a database.

-Default app values for the database:
+(Ask for default app values for the database).
-name: springbootdb
-user: root
-password: root

 If any values differs from this DTULibrary\Mazemap\src\main\resources\static\application.properties need to reflect the actual values database name, user and password.